 *All opinions expressed in this piece are those of Jim Jacob, and do not necessarily reflect the views of any organization.

 Quickly 'bolting on' AI isn't possible for organizations operating in the heavy industrial sector.
-While AI headlines continue to contribute to the hype and false promises of overnight transformations and rapid results, industrial organizations are moving at a different pace than the digital-native enterprises dominating most of the AI conversation.
+While AI headlines continue to contribute to the hype and exaggerated promises of overnight transformations and rapid results, industrial organizations are moving at a different pace than the digital-native enterprises dominating most of the AI conversation.
 Now, they must approach AI more deliberately, with product reliability, customer trust, and repeatable results taking precedence over speed.

 For an expert's take, we spoke with Jim Jacob, Executive Director of Digitalization, Advanced Analytics, and Artificial Intelligence at Cummins Inc. Jacob has spent decades shaping enterprise-level AI in industrial settings, including architecting the first enterprise Digital Twin platform at 3M.
 For him, the question isn't if AI can transform business but how to do it reliably, repeatedly, and economically.
-"Living in an industrial, credible, and reliable company, I find it difficult to bridge the AI adoption gap at the speed implied by the headlines.
+"Living in an industrial, credible, and reliable company like Cummins, I find it difficult to bridge the AI adoption gap at the speed implied by the headlines.
 It's going to take time for us to bring these new AI technologies into our systems, test them, and offer them to our customers as a service."

 First, Jacob aimed at a common assumption that companies can easily monetize AI by charging customers a premium.
 Comparing it to the environmental responsibility movement a decade ago, when the market saw customers quickly absorb new standards into their baseline expectations.